Synchronizing Mobility Services Engines

 where Building is the building within the Campus and Floor is a specific floor in that campus building.

 On the left sidebar menu, there is an option MSE Assignment.
-This shows which mobility services engine the floor is currently assigned to.
-You can also change mobility services engine assignment from this page.
+This option shows which mobility services engine the floor is currently assigned to.
+You can also change mobility services engine assignment in this page.

 Viewing Synchronization History

 You can view the synchronization history for the last 30 days for a mobility services engine.
 This is especially useful when automatic synchronization is enabled as alarms are automatically cleared.
 Synchronization history provides a summary of those cleared alarms.

 Step 1 In Cisco WCS, choose Services > Synchronization History.
 The Synchronization History page appears (see Figure 3-3).

 Step 2 Table 3-1 lists and describes the text boxes that appear in the Synchronization History page.

 The date and time at which the synchronization has happened.

 The mobility services engine server.

 The name of the element that was synchronized.